 But what’s the value of new art in and of itself?
 In answer, look to the wise words of philosopher Marshall Mcluhan;

 To buy new art, is to thrust yourself into the art of our times.
 Here, custodianship is central.
-By supporting emerging or mid-career contemporary art, you are in engaged in ascribing value to these objects.
-As human rights lawyer and exclusive collector of new art Julian Burnside puts it, buying new isn’t about being a patron - it’s about being a champion of the arts.
+By engaging with emerging or mid-career contemporary art, you are helping to create value.
+As human rights lawyer and exclusive collector of the new Julian Burnside puts it, buying new isn’t about being a patron - it’s about being a champion of the arts.

 The ‘Learned and the Learning’

-One experienced art advisor described the range of collectors as ‘the learned and the learning’.
-The former kind, are custodians of historically significant art that fires the mind.
-In other words, they are ‘learned’ collectors.
-Conversely, the latter relish the contemporary art world, discovering new artists and art as it unfurls.
-You can of course, take be little of both and like Jacqui Stockdale, marry the future and history of art.
+Conversely, the latter relish the now, discovering new art and learning about the world as it unfurls.
+You can of course, take a little of both and like Sam Leach, marry the future and history of art.

-To find their feet, many collectors start by collecting actively traded art.
-Once they’ve nutted the practice out however, they may deepen their interest in the old, move onto to the contemporary, or as David Walsh did, fill a Museum of Old and New Art.
+To find their feet, many collectors start by focusing on actively traded (or established) art.
+Once they feel settled however, they may dive deeper into the old, embrace the new or do as David Walsh did, and fill a Museum of Old and New Art.

 In the meantime, bear our advice in mind - lead with love, and be open to the different kinds of value offered by old and new art.
 That way, your collection will continue to burn steady and bright no matter what path you pursue.
 Just remember, it's the journey that counts.